mxamusic/CTFIgniter/README.md

 2. Download the igniter.sh script from https://github.com/semprix/CTFIgniter/archive/master.zip
 3. chmod +x igniter.sh
 3. Run ./igniter.sh.
-4. Wait until igniter finishes installing all CTF server components.
+4. Get some coffee and wait until igniter finishes installing and deploying your CTF!
 5. Report any errors encountered.

 # Tested on